Grabatologist:

 The hobby of Grabatology is relatively new, with the first known use of the word “Grabatologist” appearing in the 1980s.
 However, the practice of collecting ties has been around for much longer.
 The first ties were worn in ancient China, and ties have been a popular fashion accessory for men for centuries.

 Today, there are thousands of Grabatologists around the world.
-They come from all walks of life and have a wide range of interests.
+They come from all walks of life and have various interests.
 Some Grabatologist collect ties based on their design, while others collect ties based on their history or provenance.
 There are even Grabatologists who collect ties based on their color or pattern.

 What Does a Grabatologist Collect?